 - Start/finish: Keyhaven green bus stop, SO41 0TG, Grid Ref: SZ 304 916

 - Ordnance Survey map: Explorer OL 22 New Forest

 - Getting there: New Forest Tour – blue route (seasonal sightseeing bus).

 - Local facilities: Keyhaven public car park, toilets and Gun Inn.

 - Accessibility: Easy walk along level ground.
 Two gates with accessible latches.

-From the bus stop continue along Keyhaven Road towards the coast.
-Take your first left onto a no through road directly opposite the Gun Inn.
+Starting from outside The Gun Inn, facing the harbour, walk left for 10 yards then turn right down Lower Pennington Lane (a no through road).
 Pass Keyhaven public car park and toilets on your right and follow alongside the harbour wall to cross the mouth of Avon Water.
 Turn right at a waymarker post signed ‘Solent Way Lymington’ and through the gate.

 2. Information panel

 Go past an information panel and follow the gravel path along the top of the sea wall.
 Be aware that cyclists also share this footpath.
 At this point there are good views across the saltmarsh to Hurst Spit, and Hurst Castle and lighthouse.

 Continue following the Solent Way along the sea wall.
 Please keep dogs under close control and stay on the footpath to reduce disturbance to wildlife, in particular nesting, roosting and feeding birds.